retargetly/sdk-android/README.md

                  .build();
 ```

-Which is used to change some default configurations of the behavior of the library, and:
+Which is used to change some default configurations of the behavior of the library (configurations can be concatenated one after another), and:

 ```java
 Retargetly.init(this,params);